spiderwisp/laravel-overlord/docs/SETUP.md

 ### Step 2: Test Terminal Access

 1. Open your application in a browser
-2. Navigate to a page with the terminal component
+2. Navigate to `http://your-app.com/overlord` (or your configured route path)
-3. Click to open the terminal
+3. You should see the full-page terminal interface
 4. Try a simple command:

 ```php